scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 - **GPU**

 #### CPU
-To request a specific amount of CPU for the run, declare the resource type as `cpu` and specify request and/or limit values.
+To request a specific amount of CPU for the run, declare the resource type as `cpu` and specify requested value.

 ```yaml
 resources: